 Sidebar: Tartit to Tinariwen

-To explore Amazigh music in a variety of styles, languages and regions, check out samples, musician bios and CDs from basic bluesy Tartit to ‘70s-funky Tinariwen at www.azawan.com.
+To explore Amazigh music in a variety of styles, languages and regions, check out samples and musician bios from basic bluesy Tartit to ‘70s-funky Tinariwen at www.azawan.com.

 Sidebar: Marock on Film

 - This Is Maroc (2010) Hat Trick Brothers’ road trip

 - I Love HipHop in Morocco (2007) H-Kayne, DJ Key, Bigg and other hip-hop groups struggle to get gigs

 Morocco’s rich oral tradition has kept shared stories and histories alive.
 Watch the storytellers and singers in Marrakesh’s Djemaa El Fna in action and you’ll understand how the country’s literary tradition has remained so vital and irrepressible, despite press censorship.
 More recently, novelists such as Tahar Ben Jelloun have brought their rich prose to bear on the national experience.
 Moroccan cinema is younger still, but the country is actively moving beyond being a glitzy film location to being a producer in its own right.

 The Beat Generation in Morocco